 Officers are real people trying to do the best job possible in some of life's most difficult circumstances.
 The Paducah Police Department has high standards for its employees and expects each person to live up to those standards on a daily basis.
 A crucial part of maintaining a professional department is providing a way for the community to voice concerns and complaints.
 The Office of Professional Standards conducts internal affairs investigations and reviews internal and external complaints.

 Internal complaints are usually made by an officer's superior in response to some type of recognized policy violation.
 Depending on the severity of the violation, disciplinary measures can range from an Employee Improvement Notice (EIN), to a written reprimand, to a suspension, and to termination of employment.
-In 2020, there were 19 total documented complaints.
+In 2021, there were 20l documented complaints.

 The Captain of Professional Standards is the Paducah Police Department's Homeland Security liaison for the sharing of information and intelligence between the Paducah Police Department and the KIFC.
 The Kentucky Intelligence Fusion Center (KIFC) is responsible for compiling, blending, analyzing, and disseminating information among the broad network of law enforcement, public health, and other key organizations.
 The Captain of Professional Standards also serves on the Local Emergency Planning Committee and the Area Maritime Security Committee.
 Both of these committees consist of community stakeholders who are focused on issues related to the safety and security of the City of Paducah and McCracken County.